 Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG), provides information about the

 Sometimes, the ECG can show that the heart is enlarged (usually due to high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ) or that the heart is not receiving enough oxygen due to a blockage in one of the blood vessels that supply the heart (the coronary arteries).

 Usually, an ECG is obtained if a heart disorder is suspected.
-It is also obtained as part of a routine physical examination for most middle-aged and older people, even if they have no evidence of a heart disorder.
+It is sometimes also obtained as part of a routine physical examination for middle-aged and older people, even if they have no evidence of a heart disorder.
 It can be used as a basis of comparison with later ECGs if a heart disorder develops.

 Abnormal heart rhythms and inadequate blood flow to the heart muscle may occur only briefly or unpredictably.
 To detect such problems, doctors may use continuous ambulatory electrocardiography Continuous Ambulatory Electrocardiography A standard electrocardiograph (ECG) records the heart's electrical activity for only a few seconds.
 This can detect abnormalities that are constant; however, sometimes abnormal heart rhythms... read more , in which the ECG is recorded while the person engages in normal daily activities.